LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

 https://blog.datacite.org/citation-analysis-scholix-rda/

+## Snapshot of DOI use
+TIB Survey 2017
+1400 scientists in the natural sciences & engineering (across Germany) → 70% of the researchers are using DOIs for journal publications → less than 10% use DOIs for research data
+(have a look: data available at doi.org/10.22000/54)

+Why?
+56% answered that they don’t know about the option to use DOIs for other publications (datasets, conference papers etc.)
+57% stated no need for DOI counselling services
+40% of the questioned researchers need more information 30% cannot see a benefit from a DOI

 ## Choosing the right repository

 Ask your colleagues & collaborators
 Look for institutional repository at your own institution

+determining the right repo for your reseearch data are kept safe in a secure environment data are regularly backed up and preserved (long-term) for future use data can be easily discovered by search engines and included in online catalogues intellectual property rights and licencing of data are managed access to data can be administered and usage monitored the visibility of data can be enhanced enables more use and citation citation of data increases researchers scientific reputation

+Some recommendations:
+→ look for the usage of PIDs
+→ look for the usage of standards (DataCite, Dublin Core, discipline-specific metadata → look for licences offered
+→ look for certifications (DSA / Core Trust Seal, DINI/nestor, WDS, …)

 Searching re3data w/ exercise
 https://www.re3data.org/
+Out of more than 2115 repository systems listed in re3data.org in July 2018, only 809 (less than 39 %!) state to provide a PID service, with 524 of them using the DOI system

 Search open access repos
 http://v2.sherpa.ac.uk/opendoar/